teuffy/interactive-brokers/README.md

 IBController
 ------------

-Download the [latest IBController code](http://sourceforge.net/projects/ibcontroller/files/?source=navbar) and extract the archive in your home folder.
+Download the [latest IBController code](https://github.com/ib-controller/ib-controller) and extract the archive in your home folder.
 Change to the newly created IBControllerVX-XX-X folder.

     cp sampleIBControllerStart.sh ibc
     chmod +x ibc

 Edit ibc.
-Mine looks like this (I'm on IB Controller V10) but it should be the same for V11.
-Note the commented out username and password.
+Mine looks like this (note the commented-out username and password):

     #!/bin/bash
     TWSUSERID=<IB username>